pzemtsov/pzemtsov.github.io/_posts/2016-11-06-bug-story-alignment-on-x86.md

 As we see, alignment introduces only slight variations in the times, except for one: `movdqa` version becomes a bit slower (0.52 ns instead of 0.46) at offset 4, size 16.
 The direct loop is still the best solution on small word counts; `movdqu` is the best on big ones.
 The compiler wasn't right using `movdqa`.
 A possible explanation is that it is optimising for an older model of the Intel processor.
 The `movdqu` instruction used to work quite a bit slower than `movdqa` on Xeon processors, even on fully aligned data.
-It looks like this isn't the case any more, so the compiler can be simplified (and the alignment requirements relaxed).
+It looks like this isn't the case anymore, so the compiler can be simplified (and the alignment requirements relaxed).

 The original function
 ---------------------